microsoft/botframework-components/generators/generator-bot-enterprise-calendar/README.md

 # @microsoft/generator-bot-enterprise-calendar [![NPM version][npm-image]][npm-url]

-This template creates a bot configured to manage Office 365 calendars using the Microsoft Graph API.
+This template creates a bot configured to manage Office 365 calendars using the Microsoft Graph API. **[Learn more](https://aka.ms/EnterpriseCalendarBot)**

 ## What this template is for